 - 2 teaspoons strawberry preserves melted

 - ¼ cup orange juice

 - In a large bowl, add sliced strawberries, granulated sugar and lemon juice.
 Toss together and set aside until natural juices develop.

-- Place ladyfingers In a small bowl add orange juice; drizzle over all layers.
-Spread the first pink layer with half of the filling.
-Add a layer of mascerated strawberries then top with whipped cream layer.
-Repeat the steps again and refrigerate overnight or for at least 6 hours (also freeze for one hour to firm up berries).
+- Place ladyfingers in a small bowl then drizzle with the orange juice.
+In a 9×9 inch glass baking dish, add ladyfingers as a first layer to the dish then spread with half of the pink filling.
+Next add a layer of half of the macerated strawberries then top with half of the whipped cream.
+Repeat the steps again starting with ladyfingers and refrigerate overnight or for at least 6 hours (also freeze for one hour to firm up berries).